Why order from Saturnworks?

 Please send all inquiries to moc.s1506001907ladep1506001907skrow1506001907nruta1506001907s@nay1506001907rb1506001907.
 Inquiries usually receive a response within 1-3 days.
 Posting inquiries on our social media pages may result in slow responses.

 When will I receive my pedal?

-Although rare, our local post office sometimes does not scan incoming packages.
-They say that they’re too busy to scan everything as it comes in, assuming it will be scanned later down the line.
-Given that there aren’t any USPS delays, your shipment will still ship and arrive on schedule, but it may not appear in their tracking system until it gets closer to its destination.
+Although rare, the USPS sometimes does not properly scan packages (we’ve also seen this with UPS).
+Given that there aren’t any USPS delays, your shipment will still ship and arrive okay, but it may not appear in their tracking system until it gets closer to its destination.
 Very rarely, shipments may only appear in the USPS system the day that they are delivered.

 How does shipping work?

 USA orders pay a flat rate of $1 for shipping.
 You can add as many pedals as you would like to your order and the shipping is still $1.
 That’s our way of giving a quantity discount to larger orders.
 USA orders are shipped either USPS First Class Mail or Priority Mail, depending on weight.
 Most orders of single pedals are shipped via First Class Mail, unless other arrangements are made.
 First Class generally arrives in 3-4 postal days (Monday-Saturday), but can take longer – in some rare cases up to 2-3 weeks.
 If you need to pedal more quickly, you can request an upgrade to Priority Mail, which is 2-3 day (not guaranteed) delivery to most locations within the USA, on any order by contacting moc.s1506001907ladep1506001907skrow1506001907nruta1506001907s@ofn1506001907i1506001907.
 Upgrading to Priority Mail is usually only a few dollars extra, depending on your proximity to California.